AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-sms.md

 # Send notifications using Adobe Sign for Salesforce and Marketo

-Learn how to send a text message, email, or push notification to let the signer know an agreement is on it's way using Adobe Sign for Salesforce and Marketo.
+Learn how to send a text message, email, or push notification to let the signer know an agreement is on its way using Adobe Sign for Salesforce and Marketo.
 To send notifications from Marketo, you first need to purchase or configure a Marketo SMS management feature.
 This walkthrough uses [Twilio SMS](https://launchpoint.marketo.com/twilio/twilio-sms-for-marketo/), but there are other Marketo SMS solutions available.

 ## Prerequisites